Our Black Friday Sale Has Started! No code needed!

 SAPPHIRE CLARITY

 The ultimate goal for sapphire clarity is ‘eye-clean' (meaning no inclusions to the naked eye) rather than clean through the lens of a loupe.
 Plus, inclusions and flaws are much less noticeable in sapphires thanks to their depth and color.
+Generally, the more vivid the color, the more the blemishes will be hidden.

 Completely flawless sapphires are usually lab-created synthetic sapphires.
 Sapphires with near perfect clarity are extremely rare and staggeringly pricey.